-As a precaution to prevent tampering of the contents of an OTC medication, it must brought by a student to the Nurse's Clinic in the original unopened container.
+As a precaution to prevent tampering of the contents, OTC medication must be brought by a student to the Nurse's Clinic in the original unopened container.

 Fitness Testing

 According to requirements under state law, the Academy will annually assess the physical fitness of students.
 The Academy is not required to assess a student for whom, as a result of disability or other condition identified by rule or law, the assessment exam is inappropriate.